Atreidae/BounShell/README.md

 # BounShell

-This software is *NOT* ready for production use.. its Beta and you totally run it at your own risk
+This software is *NOT* ready for production use.. its Beta and you totally run it at your own risk **The final version will hopefully be delivered by the PS gallery.
+So none of this faffing about will be required**

 As fo writing this readme it's now a PS Module.